fetchai/docs/pages/docs/guides/agents/agentverse-mailbox.md

 ## Walk-through example

-We make use of the [μAgents Remote Communication](/docs/guides/agents/start-communicating-with-other-agents/remote-communication.md) guide, but now we specify the **Mailbox server** and the **API Key** for our μAgents.
+We make use of the μAgents Remote Communication [↗️](/docs/guides/agents/start-communicating-with-other-agents/remote-communication.md) guide, but now we specify the **Mailbox server** and the **API Key** for our μAgents.

 ### Alice